TSGCFO/Talencor-website/replit.md

   * Fixed "Browse Jobs" button to navigate to /jobs instead of /contact page
   * Updated search input to redirect to /jobs when pressing Enter
   * All 3 navigation issues resolved and marked as fixed in Sentry dashboard
+  * Additional fix: Resolved pointer-events blocking issue in AnimatedCard component that was preventing service card clicks

 ## User Preferences